-Geopolitical and other challenges and uncertainties globally could have a material adverse effect on the global economy and our business
+Geopolitical and other challenges and uncertainties globally could have a material adverse effect on the global economy and our business.

-In addition to the significant macroeconomic challenges posed by the COVID-19 pandemic, which led to a fall in GDP in 2020 in all of the countries where we operate, we could be exposed to experience negative impacts to our businesses, financial condition and results of operations as a result of geopolitical and other challenges and uncertainties globally.
+In addition to the significant macroeconomic challenges posed by health concerns, such as the COVID-19 pandemic, which led to a fall in GDP in all of the countries where we operate, we could be exposed to experience negative impacts to our businesses, financial condition and results of operations as a result of geopolitical and other challenges and uncertainties globally, including inflation, increase in the interest rates, increased unemployment, foreign exchange rates and recession or economic slowdown, changing policy positions or priorities.
 Currently, the world economy is facing several exceptional challenges.

 Escalating tensions between Russia and Ukraine and massive military actions between Russia and Ukraine could adversely impact macroeconomic conditions, leading to significant disruption, instability and volatility in global markets, as well as higher inflation (including by contributing to further increases in the prices of energy, oil and other commodities and further disrupting supply chains) and lower or negative growth.
 The EU, UK, U.S. and other governments have imposed significant sanctions and export controls against Russia and Russian interests and threatened additional sanctions and controls.
-The impact of these measures, as well as potential responses to them by Russia, is currently unknown and, although we do not have direct exposure to Ukraine and Russia, they could adversely affect our business, financial condition and results of operations.
+The impact of these measures, as well as potential responses to them by Russia, is currently unknown and, although we do not have direct exposure to Ukraine and Russia, they could adversely affect our business. financial condition and results of operations.